Reactive Dog Classes

 Latte’s mom couldn’t take him for a walk without him making a scene every time he spotted another dog.
 Here he is on the last day of Reactive Dog Class.

-Please check Schedule at a Glance for days off and the last date of class.
+Please check Class Schedule for days off and the last date of class.

 If the box is empty, there are no classes currently scheduled, but you can join the notification list at the bottom of this page.

 Class fees help support the free programs and services provided by Your Dog’s Friend, a non-profit organization dedicated to educating and supporting dog parents.

 Not ready to sign up?
 Waiting for a section on different dates?
 Join the notification list to find out about new sections.
 We email the list when a reactive class is scheduled.